dsipho13/git-basic-exercises-02/README.md

-Typing stuff and added some changes
+Typing stuff ,some changes and random read me changes